fermmm/boilerplate-typescript-react-redux-webpack/README.md

 - **Webpack**
 - **CSS Modules**
 - **SASS**
-- **PostCSS with some basic plugins to compile your css/sass code into a more cross browser css**
+- **PostCSS with some basic plugins that changes automatically your css/sass code into a more cross browser css**
 - **Polyfills pack to make the code work on Internet Explorer 11, disabled by default.
 You can enable this on line 1 of src/index.ts**
 - **Environment variables (.env) webpack plugin**
 - **HMR**